reichherzerp/PropPy/README.md

 Observes particles in all propagation steps.

 ##### - TimeEvolutionObserverLog
-Observes particles at the user specified step numbers.
+Observes particles at the user-specified step numbers.
 The user only gives the minimum, the maximum and the total step numbers.
 The TimeEvolutionObserverLog computes the list (logarithmically).

 ##### - TimeEvolutionObserverLin
-Observes particles at the user specified step numbers.
+Observes particles at the user-specified step numbers.
 The user only gives the minimum, the maximum and the total step numbers.
 The TimeEvolutionObserverLin computes the list (linearly).

 ##### - TimeEvolutionObserver
-Observes particles at the user specified step numbers.
+Observes particles at the user-specified step numbers.
 The user passes the list of steps to the TimeEvolutionObserver.

 #### Propagator module